spicecoder/CoNeCo-2026/Intention_Space_CPUX_Reference_Manual.md

 1. DN emits Intention with Signal
 2. Object reflects to Grid Cells (1 cell per pulse)
 3. Cell editability determined by Pulse TV:
-   - TV='Y': Editable (multi-row for array responses)
+   - TV='Y': Editable (multi-row for array responses)  <--- should be the other way
    - TV='N': Display-only
    - TV='UN': Action button
 4. Action configured to emit Intention+Signal to Object